h2non/oml/README.md

 [![Dependency Status](https://gemnasium.com/h2non/oml.png)](https://gemnasium.com/h2non/oml)
 [![NPM version](https://badge.fury.io/js/omljs.png)](http://badge.fury.io/js/omljs)

-> **Work in progress!** This is still an experimental just for fun project
+> **Disclaimer**: this is still an experimental just for fun project

 ## About

-**oml** (oli markup language) is a tiny and minimalist template engine built on top of the [Oli][oli] language whoch runs in node and the browser
+**oml** (oli markup language) is a tiny and minimalist template engine built on top of the [Oli][oli] language which runs in node and the browser

 It's powered by [oli.js][oli-js] and [htgen][htgen]

 ## Features

 - Elegant and minimalist syntax
+- Support for mixins and file includes
 - Tag definition shortcuts and attributes autocompletion
 - Built-in support for data references
 - Generates pretty well-indended code
-- Support for mixins and file includes
 - Runs over node and browsers
-- Self-contained, no third party dependencies (for browser usage)
+- Self-contained, no third party dependencies (in browser environments)
-- Based in the Oli language and use all of his features :)
+- Based in the Oli language and you could use all of the language features :)

 ### Upcoming features